DavidCorrea/CCMDV/README.md

    - Push to the `main` branch, and GitHub Actions will automatically:
      - Build your Astro site
      - Deploy it to GoDaddy via FTP
+   - **Note**: With GoDaddy, you'll need to rebuild to get fresh YouTube data

 ### Manual Deployment